Hilaria Baldwin Displays Baby Bump In Black, Lacy Lingerie

 Baldwin revealed her baby bump while attired in a revealing, black lingerie set.
-She was sporting a matching bra with panties, both of which were intricately trimmed with lace.
-The lingerie showcased Baldwin’s trim figure but also showed off her growing bump.
+She was sporting a bra with matching panties, both of which were trimmed with intricate lace.
+The lingerie highlighted Baldwin’s trim figure but also showed off her growing bump.
 Baldwin wore gold jewelry in the image, including a necklace, large hoop earrings, and a bracelet.
-Her brown hair was partially pulled back at the crown with shorter strands on either side of her face.
+Part of her brown hair was pulled back at the crown with shorter strands on either side of her face.
 The remainder of her tresses fell past her neck.

 Hilaria held one hand to the small of her back while the other held her phone as she captured the selfie.
 By the looks of the background, the photo appears to have been taken in her bathroom.

-In her caption, Baldwin explained why she decided to go with this particular look to show off her budding pregnancy to her followers.
+In her caption, Baldwin explained why she decided to go with this particular ensemble to show off her budding pregnancy to her followers.

 As of Monday morning, the post has garnered over 63,000 likes and more than 2,000 comments.
 Baldwin’s fans were delighted.